JoseMendozaG/josemendozag.github.io/_pages/about.md

   - /about.html
 ---

-I am an enthusiastic mechatronics engineeer with experience in mechanical design.
+I am an enthusiastic mechatronics engineer with experience in mechanical design.
 My goal is to aplly my wide knowledge in CAD design into the machines that will change the world for a better future.

 About Myself
 ======